 Four acting studios with sprung floors and contemporary projection and integrated sound systems (two also have lighting grids)

 A costume shop, plus costume storage space and a dye lab

 A fully equipped scene construction shop and prop storage

 Throughout your degree, you will participate in class projects, departmental productions, and student-led shows.
-You may also take advantage of professional and extracurricular opportunities where you might apply your talents.
-You could be involved in:
+You may also apply your talents in professional and extracurricular opportunities where you might.
+Performance opportunities in the Department include:

 Cabaret nights hosted by the Concordia Association of Students in Theatre (CAST)

-Our graduates possess an excellent foundation for any career in which communication and collaboration are integral, including:
+Our graduates possess an excellent foundation for any career – in theatre or beyond – in which presence, confidence, communication, and collaboration are integral.
+For example: